Fazao Malfakassa National Park

-Fazao Malfakassa National Park is the largest of three national parks in Togo, the others being Kéran and Fosse aux Lions.
+Fazao Malfakassa National Park or Parc national de Fazao Malfakassa is the largest of three national parks in Togo, the others being Kéran and Fosse aux Lions.
 It is situated between the Kara Region and Centrale Region in semi-mountainous wetland, and forms part of the border with Ghana.

 History

 The park was established in 1975 by the merger of two reserve forests created in 1951: Fazao (1620 km2) and Malfakassa (300 km2).

 The Fondation Franz Weber was authorized by the government to manage the park for 25 years, beginning in 1990 and ending in 2015.

 The site is being considered for inclusion in the World Heritage list of sites with "outstanding universal value" to the world; it was added to the UNESCO World Heritage Tentative List on January 8, 2002, in the Mixed (Cultural + Natural) category.